 They are healthier for your vagina…

 When I was using tampons for my period, I would frequently have several lady issues.
 From drying out to yeast infections, I was constantly turning to my doctor to try and figure out why my vagina was so sensitive.
-Once I switched to the menstrual cup, all of these problems came to a stammering halt — a possible sign that before switching there was a disruption in my microbiome of my vagina.
-As Gersh explains, our vaginas are a complex environment, with the lower portion harboring aerobic (oxygen-loving) bacteria, while the upper portion exists without oxygen.
+Once I switched to the menstrual cup, all of these problems came to a stammering halt — a possible sign that before switching there was a disruption in the microbiome of my vagina.
+As Gersh explains, our vaginas are a complex environment, with the lower portion harboring aerobic (oxygen loving) bacteria, while the upper portion exists without oxygen.

-“Tampons can allow air to penetrate into the upper regions of the vagina, altering the environment and changing the microbial life forms able to live in those upper reaches.
+“Tampons can allow air to penetrate into the upper regions of the vagina, altering the environment and changing the microbial life-forms able to live in those upper reaches.
 Altering the microbiome is only now being recognized as a very important matter for the health of the entire female reproductive tract,” she explains.

 And if you are someone who usually uses heavy-absorbent tampons or the ‘super’ size, Gersh says these can facilitate the growth of toxic staph and strep bacteria, resulting in the production of toxic particles.
 While it is rare, in some extreme cases, this can cause toxic shock syndrome, a life-threatening medical condition.

 With constant use, Blanche has seen more and more women have issues from tampons.
 “The toxins are then near the ovaries and the endocrine glands are sensitive to these toxins like pesticides, dioxins and heavy metals.
-These are all endocrine disrupting chemicals.
+These are all endocrine-disrupting chemicals.
 Women in the United States are becoming more estrogen dominant because of exposure to all of these chemicals,” she continues.
 “The symptoms are PMS, menstrual cramps and breast tenderness.
 These symptoms are a sign that the burden of chemicals is high — not a sign of a healthy period.
-Women with low burden of chemical exposure do not even know the period is coming.”
+Women with a low burden of chemical exposure do not even know the period is coming.”

 …and the environment.